SkrFractals/RgbFractalGen/Cs/RgbFractalGenCs/README.txt

 Default Zoom:
 - Beginning zoom, in counted frames
-- Will prezoom the fractal in the beginning for this number of frames
+- Will pre-zoom the fractal in the beginning for this number of frames
 - Useful for the "Only Image" option, not really significant for animations
 - If -1 it will be random after each start